 Several new regulations concerning working life came into force at the start of 2018.

-First, listed companies with more than 1,000 employees are now required to achieve 30% female supervisory board memberships.
+First, listed companies (irrespective of the number of employees) and companies not listed but with more than 1,000 employees are now required to achieve 30% female supervisory board memberships.
 Companies in which women make up less than 20% of the workforce and firms with supervisory boards of fewer than six people are exempt.
 Firms which miss the quota will not face sanctions, although they will not be able to fill vacant mandates.

 Second, there is a new minimum six-week notice period for all white-collar employees, irrespective of their working hours.
 The change abolishes the two-week notice period for ‘minimally employed’ personnel (those working fewer than eight hours per week i.e. below social insurance thresholds).
 The new regulation affects huge numbers of employees, primarily in the tourism and retail sectors.

 Third, apprentices no longer have to pay accommodation costs to attend theoretical training in vocational schools.
 The employer must now cover the expense, although the Austrian Insolvency Remuneration Fund (IEF) will reimburse them in full.
 Until 2017, apprentices generally covered the expense themselves, while training companies had to pay the balance between actual boarding expenditure and the apprentices’ remuneration.
 Several collective agreements had already transferred the costs to the employer, although the new regulation extends the change to all sectors.